 London Writing Courses

-Our London courses take place at the Faber offices in the heart of literary Bloomsbury.
+Our London courses take place at the Faber offices in Hatton Garden.
 Find inspiration for your own writing inside the publishing house that has played home to thirteen Nobel laureates and seven Booker Prize winners, and continues to publish major literary voices like Sally Rooney and Kazuo Ishiguro.

 Our London writing courses: an overview